c-vetter/eslint-config-rasenplanscher/src/rules-configurations/eslint/indent.tabs-vs-spaces.md

 One such assumption is that in a code editor, a monospace font is used.
 That assumption is a fair assumption, for the most part.

 What's important for this discussion is the fact that **modern code editors allow you to use proportional fonts**.
 That has important implications for many aspects of the debate.

+### “A Tab is a multiple of a space”
+Some people arguing against tabs point out the apparent problem of alignments breaking when someone uses tab widths other than what the original author used.

+That argument implicitly assumes that a tab character represents multiple space characters, effectively being some kind of compression mechanism.
+That way of using tabs is obviously problematic and should be avoided.

 ### Columns, Characters, Spaces, Tab widths